About WITA (aka “Circe”)

 - Kate Peterson – WITA website diva and print design goddess

-- Abby Wattenberg (President) – Artist Market empress and ring leader
+- Abby Wattenberg (President) – Artist Market Maestro and ring leader

 Silent & Online Auction